postgrespro/mamonsu/README.rst

     file = /var/log/mamonsu/agent.log
     level = INFO

 These are the main mamonsu settings to get started.
-You can also fine-tune other mamonsu settings
+You can also fine-tune other mamonsu settings.
+At https://postgrespro.ru/products/extensions/mamonsu you can find example of configuration file for mamonsu with all available parameters.

 Bootstrap DDL for monitoring (if you want to monitoring without superuser rights)

 Create non-privileged user (for example 'mamonsu')

 .. code-block:: bash

+    $ createdb mamonsu

     $ createuser mamonsu